CCMH-PSU/CCMHr/README.md

   - `sds_to_factor` converts SDS variables from numeric into factors of their actual response options.

+  - `delete_duplicate_appointments` removes a client’s duplicate
+    appointments that have the same AppointID

 <!-- ## Other CCMH functions -->

 ## Other general functions